-Standard 4.2.4 requires dairy businesses to control the potential food safety hazards associated with their business by implementing a documented food safety program.
+Standard 4.2.4 requires these dairy businesses to control the potential food safety hazards associated with their business by implementing a documented food safety program.
 These existing measures provide the baseline set of requirements for raw milk product manufacture.

-A number of additional requirements are specified in Standard 4.2.41 for raw milk products to ensure their safety.
-These requirements apply through- chain from production to transport and processing of milk for raw milk products.
+A number of additional requirements are specified in Standard 4.2.41 for raw milk products to ensure their safe manufacture.
+These requirements apply to businesses producing, transporting and processing milk for raw milk products.